Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Expressroute connectivity for AVS without Global Reach/readme.md

 ### BGP configuration
 The general routing requirements described in the previous section can be addressed, when running [FRRouting](https://frrouting.org/) on Linux VMs, with the following BGP configuration:

 - Ingress route maps used to (1) remove ASN 65515 from the AS Path and (2) manipulate the AS Path in such a way to track where each route originates from (AVS private cloud or Azure native/on-prem sites).
-In the example below, two route maps (FROMAVS, FROMHUB) are used to prepend ASN 65444 to all routes learned from Azure/on-prem sites and ASN 65333 to all routes orginated by AVS.
+In the example below, two route maps (FROMAVS, FROMHUB) are used to prepend ASN 65444 to all routes learned from Azure/on-prem sites and ASN 65333 to all routes originated by AVS.
 - Egress route maps used to prevent reflecting routes back to the speakers from which they were received.
 In the example below, two route maps (BLOCKAVSROUTE and BLOCKHUBROUTE) are used to prevent routes with ASN 65444 in their AS Path (i.e. routes learned from Azure native/on-prem sites) to be re-advertised to the Route Server instance in the Firewall VNet; and to prevent routes with ASN 65333 in their AS Path (i.e. routes learned from AVS) to be re-advertised to the Route Server instance in the Transit VNet.
 - Routes for prefixes included in the AVS Private Cloud's network block are suppressed.
 A single route for the entire /22 prefix is announced instead.